PTCInc/vuforia-engine/.github/ISSUE_TEMPLATE/1--bug-report.md

  - Name: [e.g. Google Pixel 6a]
  - Model: [e.g. GX7AS]
  - OS: [e.g. Android 12]

+**Screenshots / Video Recordings**
+Share any screenshots or video recordings from the platform or device.
+You can also use the [Session Recorder](https://library.vuforia.com/platform-support/recording-and-playback).

+**Affected database**
+If applicable, share your database / dataset which is affected in the issue you're experiecing.

 **Device or platform logs**
 ```Share any logs from the platform or device.```